MaastrichtU-IDS/doap-workshop/README.md

   ] .
 ```

-It was decided that DOAP file would be populated via website.
-Nonetheless, we acknowledge that the descriptors needed are already available from sources such GitHub.
+>  Note: We acknowledge that the descriptors needed for the metadata are already available from sources such GitHub.
 Some of these data sources provides access to their data via API and will take into consideration to harvest this data via python script.

-Click here to know more about the [descriptors](docs/DescriptorsDOAP.md).
+Check this [example](docs/DescriptorsDOAP.md) for understanding the descriptors [5 min].

 ---